When are the Cricket World Cup 2019 semi-finals? When do England play?

 The Cricket World Cup is fast-approaching the climax with England still in the hunt for the trophy on home soil.

-The host nation became the third team to qualify for the final four after Australia and India, while New Zealand are all-but guaranteed the final place.
+The host nation became the third team to qualify for the final four after Australia and India, while New Zealand sealed their place on Friday as Pakistan failed to overturn the Net Run Rate deficit.

 Dates and times for the semi-finals are locked in and ready to go, with fans around the world gearing up for a terrific closing week to the 2019 Cricket World Cup.